CBSE Class 9 > Class 9 Notes > English > Short & Long Type Answer Question - A House is not a Home

 Q1: How was the author's first year in High School?

-Ans: The author's first year in high school was marked by an awkward transition.
+Ans: The author's first year in high school was marked by an awkward transition and a sense of isolation as he adjusted to a much larger school and new surroundings.

 Q2: What did the author notice one Sunday afternoon?

-Ans: One Sunday afternoon, the author noticed smoke seeping in through the ceiling seams.
+Ans: One Sunday afternoon, the author noticed smoke seeping in through the seams of the ceiling.

 Q3: What did the author's mother carry out of the house first of all?

-Ans: In the midst of the chaos, the author's mother rushed out of the house with a small metal box containing important documents.
+Ans: In the midst of the chaos, the author's mother rushed out with a small metal box containing important documents.

 Q4: What had happened to the author's father?

-Ans: The author's father had passed away when he was young.
+Ans: The author's father had died when the author was young.

 Q5: Why did the author's mother run into the house for the second time?

-Ans: The author's mother went back inside the burning house to retrieve her husband's letters and pictures.
+Ans: The author's mother went back into the burning house to retrieve her late husband's letters and photographs.

 Q6: Who stopped the author to run into the house?